slateci/slatelite/README.md

 ### SLATE Docker Images:

-Inside the project directory run: `./minislate build`
+Inside the project directory run: `./slatelite build`

 This will take a minute or so.
 It is pulling container dependencies and the SLATE project.

 ## Usage

-Run `./minislate init` to spin up the containers for the MiniSLATE environment and install Kubernetes.
+Run `./slatelite init` to spin up the containers for the MiniSLATE environment and install Kubernetes.

+As SLATElite utilizes the live SLATE API server you will need to register your SLATElite cluster to use it.

+Visit [the SLATE portal](https://portal.slateci.io/cli) to get your cli setup script, copy it to your clipboard, then run `./slatelite shell slate` and paste in the script.
+Then type `exit` to return to your host shell.

 When the process is complete you can issue commands from the slate client in a new terminal:

-`./minislate slate ...(cluster list, vo list, etc)...`
+`./slatelite slate ...(cluster list, vo list, etc)...`

-You can also just get a shell in the slate container with: `./minislate shell slate`
+You can also just get a shell in the slate container with: `./slatelite shell slate`

-To pause/suspend the environment run: `./minislate pause` Then turn it back on with: `./minislate unpause`
+To pause/suspend the environment run: `./slatelite pause` Then turn it back on with: `./slatelite unpause`

-To **completely destroy** the environment such that it can be created again run: `./minislate destroy`
+To **completely destroy** the environment such that it can be created again run: `./slatelite destroy`

-`./minislate build` can be run again before re-initializing the environment with `./minislate init`
+`./slatelite build` can be run again before re-initializing the environment with `./slatelite init`

-`./minislate build` will always pull the latest releases of the SLATE software.
+`./slatelite build` will always pull the latest releases of the SLATE software.

+Note that you upon destroying and re-initializing you'll need to run `./slatelite slate cluster delete {your_cluster_name}` and recreate it with `./slatelite slate cluster create {your_cluster_name} --vo {vo_name}` as the destroy/re-init process creates an entirely new Kubernetes installation.